Specific Notes:

 Project BackgroundTop

 This web site provides satellite-based information relating to the current and historical status of the global oceans, lakes & reservoirs, and rivers & wetlands.
 Here, “status” is primarily centered on variations in surface elevation as provided by a suite of satellite-based radar altimeters.
-These instruments are onboard various space-agency (NASA/CNES/ESA/ISRO) missions with data set and auxiliary information sourced from NOAA, NASA/GSFC, and RADS?
+These instruments are onboard various space-agency (NASA/CNES/ESA/ISRO) missions with data set and auxiliary information sourced from NOAA, NASA/GSFC, and RADS.
 Variations in surface elevation enables changing sea level to be monitored and reveals the seasonal and inter-annual fluctuations in continental waters.
 The products integrate responses to regional and global climate variations as well as anthropogenic influences.
 Over land, short- and long-term drought, as well as approaching potential flood conditions, can be highlighted.
 The data sets span multiple decades and are available in near real time, they thus serve both science and applied science programs.
 Applications include water resources management, estimating irrigation potential for crop analysis, hazard monitoring, hydro-electric power stability, and regional security.

-Satellite Radar AltimetryTop
+Satellite AltimetryTop

 A satellite radar altimeter is a nadir-pointing instrument continuously recording average surface heights directly below the satellite, as it transverses over the Earth's surface.
 Operating at Ku or Ka band frequencies, each altimeter emits a series of microwave pulses towards the surface.
 By noting the two-way time delay between pulse emission and echo reception, the surface height can be deduced.
 Each returned height value is an average of all surface heights found within the footprint of the altimeter.
 The diameter of the footprint depends on the surface roughness, but can typically range between 200m (for open pools of water in calm conditions) to a few kilometers (open water with surface waves).
 Each satellite is placed in a specific repeat orbit, so after a certain number of days the same point (to within 1km), on the Earth's surface is revisited.
 In this way, time series of surface height changes can be constructed for a particular location along the satellite ground track during the lifetime of the mission.
 Elevation measurements can be retrieved over ocean surfaces, ice sheets, sea ice, and continental waters such as lakes, reservoirs, river reaches, and wetland regions.
 Data interpretation techniques are mature, well-validated, and published, and mission continuity is assured to at least to 2030.
 Ongoing research continually strives to make improvements in both the quality and quantity of available elevation measurements.